Tobago Car Hire : Introduction

 You can be excused for thinking that I am doing an excellent job of persuading you not to hire a car.
 This is most certainly not the case!
 Driving yourself around the island is highly recommended, very easy and can be great fun.
 I have exaggerated the problems to make the point that drivers should avoid getting carried away by the stunning scenery and must constantly keep an eye on the road and vehicles ahead.
 Although there is technically a 50kph (30mph) speed limit on Tobago, this is widely ignored and law enforcement is marginal, to say the least.

-The number of cards on Tobago has increased dramatically within the last few years and the island is now starting to suffer from the congestion that most of us take for granted at home, but which was unheard of in Tobago just a few years ago.
+The number of cars on Tobago has increased dramatically within the last few years and the island is now starting to suffer from the congestion that most of us take for granted at home, but which was unheard of in Tobago just a few years ago.
 The roads around Scarborough can be a nightmare during the morning (7-9am) and evening (after 3:30pm) rush hours.
 The town has limited parking at the best of times and should be particularly avoided on a Friday afternoon.

 A final word if I may.
 Public transport is limited in Tobago.
 When travelling in the more remote parts of Tobago you will often see local people standing by the roadside.
 Many will raise a hand, asking for a ride.
 Ten years ago, we always stopped for women and children.
 Sadly, times have changed and foreign visitors should take police advice and NEVER give lifts.